-Students may be suspended without prejudice if they are being investigated by the police for a crime that is judged to have a potential harmful impact on students or staff in college.
+Students may be suspended without prejudice if they are being investigated by the police for a crime that is judged to have a potential harmful impact.
 A suspension may also be applied if the college becomes aware of behaviour that opposes our values or brings the college into disrepute.
-If the college becomes aware of any criminal activity (either in college or not) we have a duty to report this to the police.
-Examples of such high-risk crimes/behaviours would include any safeguarding matters involving abuse or criminal behaviour targeting children or vulnerable adults, sexual assaults and rape, crimes that are relevant to the programme of study (e.g. IT based fraud or misuse by an ICT student), crimes of violence, hate crimes.
+Examples of such high-risk crimes/behaviours would include any safeguarding matters involving abuse orcriminal behaviour targeting children or vulnerable adults, sexual assaults and rape, crimes that are relevant to the programme of study (e.g. IT based fraud or misuse by an ICT student), crimes of violence, hate crimes.
 This list is not intended to be exhaustive and the decision should be taken after assessing the potential risk to those in the college environment and to the student in question.
-The decision to suspend must be taken in consultation with the AP Student Experience, DDSL, Head of Student Support & Development, Pastoral Support Manager or Student Inclusion Lead.
+The decision to suspend must be taken in consultation with the DSL or DDSL.